 Keep That Door Shut

 Since you already cut him off, my dating after divorce advice is to leave things be.
 He’s not the right man for you unless you want a self-centered man who lacks a generous spirit and doesn’t consider you a romantic interest.
-After four years, can that really be what you are seeking?
+After four years of being single, can that really be what you are seeking?
 I sure hope not.

 Dating After Divorce?
 Let Men Pursue You

-Please move on, heal, and then get back out there to find a man who is romantically interested in you.
+Please move on, heal, and then get back out there to find a man who shows romantic interest.
 No hanging out with any new guys either – that is casual dating at best.
 Go out on dates.
 Let men pursue you, call, text and ask you out.
-Let men do the initiating and then you won’t end up with a man like this who is taking advantage of your good nature and desire for love.
+When a man initiates, he gets more invested and you are less likely to end up with a man who takes advantage of your good nature.